kyma-project/kyma/docs/application-connector/docs/08-04-register-secured-api.md

         }
 ```

-## Register a Generated Certificate-secured API
+## Register an API secured with generated client certificates

 Application Registry can generate example private key and certificate for the registered API, and use it to make secure calls.
 Certificates are stored in Kubernetes secrets and can be manually replaced by the Kyma administrator.